Dalston (Hackney ward)

 Dalston is a ward in the London Borough of Hackney.
 It roughly corresponds to the Dalston area of London.
 The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.
 The boundaries of the ward from May 2014 are revised.

 Hackney council elections since 2014

 There was a revision of ward boundaries in Hackney in 2014.

+2026 by-election

+The by-election took place on 25 June 2026, following the election of Zoë Garbett as mayor of Hackney.
+(Note: Under section 71 of the Local Government Act 2000, a person may not simultaneously hold the offices of elected mayor and councillor within the same local authority, resulting in a vacancy in the ward and the triggering of a by-election.)